Can’t find your answer?

 Lightkey needs an administrator password to communicate with the following USB interfaces:

 Eurolite USB-DMX512-PRO MK2

-Unless you have one of these devices, you can disable them in the DMX Output preferences.
+Unless you have one of these devices, you can disable them in the DMX Output settings.
 You do this by enabling the Serial USB Interfaces output method.